mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 A resource group that you create to manage a user role identifies concurrent transaction, memory, CPU, and disk I/O limits for the role when resource groups are enabled.
 You may assign such resource groups to one or more roles.

-A resource group that you create to manage the resources of a Greenplum Database external component such as PL/Container identifies the memory and CPU limits for the component when resource groups are enabled.
-These resource groups use cgroups for both CPU and memory management.
+A resource group that you create to manage the resources of a Greenplum Database external component such as PL/Container identifies the CPU limits for the component when resource groups are enabled.
+These resource groups use cgroups for both CPU management.
 Assignment of resource groups to external components is component-specific.
 For example, you assign a PL/Container resource group when you configure a PL/Container runtime.
 You cannot assign a resource group that you create for external components to a role, nor can you assign a resource group that you create for roles to an external component.

 You must have `SUPERUSER` privileges to create a resource group.
 The maximum number of resource groups allowed in your Greenplum Database cluster is 100.